nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Format**: `edit-s SCHEDULE_INDEX [s/START_TIME] [e/END_TIME]`

 **Examples**:
-* `edit-s 1 s/2023-09-15T13:00:00`
+* `edit-s 1 s/2023-09-15T13:00`
-* `edit-s 2 e/2023-09-16T19:00:00`
+* `edit-s 2 e/2023-09-16T19:00`

 **Acceptable values for each parameter**:
 * `SCHEDULE_INDEX`: Only number input accepted, starting from 1 to the last schedule index shown in the list of schedules.
-* `START_TIME`: Only datetime in `yyyy-MM-ddTHH:mm:ss` format is accepted
+* `START_TIME`: Only datetime in `yyyy-MM-ddTHH:mm` format is accepted
-* `END_TIME`: Only datetime in `yyyy-MM-ddTHH:mm:ss` format is accepted
+* `END_TIME`: Only datetime in `yyyy-MM-ddTHH:mm` format is accepted

 **Expected output**:
 * `Edited Schedule: Alex Yeoh; Start Time: Sep 15 2023 09:00; End Time: Sep 15 2023 13:00`

 **Error messages**:
 * `Invalid command format!`: Invalid or missing SCHEDULE_INDEX.
-* `EndTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm:ss", and it should not be blank`:
+* `EndTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm", and it should not be blank`:
   The end time entered is not in the correct datetime format.
-* `StartTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm:ss", and it should not be blank`: The start time entered is not in the correct datetime format.
+* `StartTime should only contain a valid date and time in the format "yyyy-MM-ddTHH:mm", and it should not be blank`: The start time entered is not in the correct datetime format.
 * `Multiple values specified for the following single-valued field(s): s/`: More than 1 `s/` was given in the command
 * `Multiple values specified for the following single-valued field(s): e/`: More than 1 `e/` was given in the command